madvay/git-build-info/README.md

 buildStamp {
     // The git commit SHA will be appended to this url to generate the final url. repoBaseUrl "https://github.com/USER/REPO/tree/"
-    // BuildInfo.java will be added under this package. packageName "com.example"
+    // BuildInfo.java will be added under this package, in a
+    // generated build/ directory.
+    packageName "com.example"
 }
 ```